mattbanderson/HomeDashboard/README.md

 Run `expo start`, and open the app on a test device and scan the QR code to test this app on the device.

+**NOTE:** There are some differences in padding in the Expo emulator compared the to app installed via the built .apk file.

 # Build & Deploy

 Run `eas build -p android`.